Dynamic Properties and Motion Reproducibility of a Compact Pneumatically Actuated Humanoid Upper Body for Data-Driven Control: Discussion

 \subsection{Performance and Future Directions for the Data-Driven Controller}

 The successful trajectory tracking controller presented in Section~\ref{sec:data-driven-control} is a key contribution of this work.
-Its success validates two foundational premises.
-First, the robot system is a sufficiently durable and reproducible platform for data-driven methods, as proven by its ability to collect 100 trials of continuous motion data without significant malfunction.
-Second, the proposed time delay compensation strategy is effective.
-By training the MLP to look ahead by an interval $\tau$ derived from our experiments, the controller successfully mitigated the inherent time delay and outperformed the traditional PID controller.
-This result paves the way for developing more advanced controllers for similar pneumatic robots.
+Its performance supports two premises.
+First, the robot system is sufficiently durable and reproducible for data-driven methods, as shown by its ability to collect 100 trials of continuous motion data without significant malfunction.
+Second, the proposed time-delay compensation strategy is effective.
+By training the MLP to look ahead by an interval $\tau$ derived from our experiments, the controller mitigated the inherent time delay and outperformed the traditional PID controller.
+This result supports further study of data-driven controllers for similar pneumatic robots.

 While the current controller is promising, it has several limitations that define our future research.
 The model was trained on moderately paced random motions, and its performance at the extremes of speed should be investigated.
 Tracking very fast movements is limited by the physical actuation delay, while tracking very slow movements is challenged by stick-slip effects.
 Furthermore, the controller's reliance on a fixed future period for the reference trajectory may not be optimal for dynamically generated or reflexive movements.
-The model also assumes a constant time delay throughout the actuators, however, the true delay is variable depending on the actuator's state and external loads.
+The model also assumes a constant time delay throughout the actuators; however, the true delay varies depending on the actuator state and external loads.
 Since the MLP is a static mapping, a future direction is to explore models that consider the history of states and inputs, such as a recurrent neural network, to better capture these time-varying dynamics.
-The controller must also be expanded from the 4-DOF arm subsystem to the full 13-DOF system.
+Because the present controller study is limited to the 4-DOF arm subsystem, extending the data-driven controller to the full 13-DOF robot remains an important next step.
 A more advanced challenge is enabling the controller to adapt to changes in dynamics, such as when picking up an object, which would require online learning or adaptive control techniques to adjust the model in real-time.